 The lounge is adjacent to the dining section, while the wheelhouse and outer decks are additional public spaces with lounge seating.

 Everyone dines at the same time.
 Sample menus: Breakfast — porridge with fruit compote, smoked Scottish salmon and scrambled eggs, whole meal toast or biscuits.
 Lunch — two courses with soup, salad or sandwiches on freshly baked bread.
 Dinner is a set meal by candlelight — locally caught langoustines and scallops, chicken breasts stuffed with haggis, with potatoes and vegetables.
 Dessert: roasted figs with heather honey, Greek yoghurt.
 Finish up with cheese and biscuits and coffee.
 If aboard, there’s a service of morning coffee, afternoon tea and homemade cakes or biscuits.
 Special diets catered to with advance notice.

 Organized trips ashore are led by a qualified wildlife guide for spotting at sea and when ashore.
 Trips might involve two hours to visit local villages and their attractions or longer hikes.
 Also, some hikes may be self-guided.
 Wildlife often seen comprise whales, sharks, dolphins, many types of sea birds, white-tailed and golden eagles, and otters and red deer.
 On islands such as Hirta and far out St.Kilda, birding trips may last six hours and include a packed lunch.
 If feeling lazy, enjoy the ship and its observation deck.

 Scotland’s weather is highly fickle and temperatures may be cool even in summer.
 It is best to wear breathable waterproof jacket and trousers, and think layers rather than a heavy coat.
 Walking boots are the best footwear, and a walking stick is a good steadying tool in rough and slippery terrain.
-Insect repellent for trips ashore.
+Insect repellent should be taken for trips ashore or applied before.